aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

     ```smithy
     /// Documentation about your operation can go here
     @http(method: "POST", uri: "/goodbye")
+    @handler(language: "typescript") // <- you can also choose "python" or "java"
     operation SayGoodbye {
         input := {
             @required